f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab4/lab4.rst

 .. image:: images/deployment_status.png

 30. Once the deployment has finished, check the site to see if the issue is remediated.
 In a new tab in **Firefox**, open a new tab and click on the **Arcadia Finance (N+)** bookmark.
 Notice that the images are now loading successfully.

+.. caution:: You may need to hold **Shift** and click the **Reload** icon in the browser to force the browser to fully reload the page.

 .. image:: images/successful_full_load.png